kchen7/ese350/README.md

 - Drüe runs a memory test, akin to Simon
 - Drüe can teach piano

+### Technical Goal
+From a technical standpoint, our goal is to create a self-contained product, complete with a custom PCB, clean enclosure, and power supply.
+We also wish to implement algorithms that make the project sound as piano-like as possible.

 ## Alpha Prototype
 For the alpha prototype, a very simple version of Drüe was created using a breadboard, LEDs, and simple push buttons.
 As for the functionality, a very simple version of Whac-A-Mole was coded where a button press would play a tone only if the corresponding LED was lit.
 A seconday mode was also included where the buttons acted like a piano.